Botanical Name: Pteris cretica

 Brake Fern adapts well to average indoor conditions, earning it another common name: Table Fern.

-Brake Fern is easier to please indoors than some other ferns.
+This fern is easier to please indoors than some other ferns.
 It does require bright light, so don't put it in a dark corner.
 Set it on a table or plant stand near a window to give it the sunlight it craves.
 Its fronds are somewhat fragile, so it's a good idea to keep this fern where passersby won't brush against its foliage.

 Repot in spring, only when necessary.
 Brake Fern is slow-growing and prefers to be pot-bound.
 Keep the crown of the plant above the soil line when repotting, and use a pot with a drainage hole to avoid soggy soil.